RoMANzhula/microservices-api-gateway/README.md

 The application retrieves configurations from the Config Server.
 Ensure that the `application.yml` or `bootstrap.yml` files are properly set up to connect to the Config Server.

 ## Database Setup
-1. Install PostgreSQL and create required databases for each service.
+1. Install PostgreSQL and create required databases for each service (or you can use one common DB).
 2. Update the `application.properties` or `application.yml` in each service with the correct database credentials.
 3. Run database migrations (if applicable).